cccbr/belfryprojects/content/docs/070-contract-specification/technical-options/index.md

 The materials and construction of the walls and flooring may limit what will be approved.
 Although ringers understand that the area used for ringing may have to be used for other purposes, (storage of choir robes, flower arranging items, Christmas decorations, chairs and tables, other church property), it is inappropriate for the ringers to be expected to move many and substantial items before ringing.
 Ringing rooms should not be viewed as large empty spaces for the storage of things “…. that might be useful sometime”!

-Building a gallery or new ringing room at a higher level may be one of major outcomes of a project.
+Building a gallery or new ringing room at a higher level may be one of the major outcomes of a project.
 The height of a ringing room is usually greater than that of a domestic room – probably 12-15ft (4-5m).
 If very much higher than this, then there may be a recommendation to insert a rope guide (Figure 4), but less than this will make handling the bell ropes difficult.

 ![Rope guide](rope-guide.jpg)